Step-by-step guide for designing Lean Experiments

 Is it possible to do it within the time frame you allotted?

-If there are others doing the experiment with you, make sure they understand the experiment script and the learning goal.
+If there are others doing the experiment with you, make sure they understand the experiment script and the learning goal as well.

 Don't bias yourself unnecessarily.